Ihsan-Abdul/Identity-Lifecycle-Automation-Suite/README.md

 This project shows the progression from:

-`manual user management`

-to:

-`automated identity lifecycle with controlled access across hybrid systems`
+`manual user management` to: `automated identity lifecycle with controlled access across hybrid systems`

-It reflects how identity systems are actually built in production environments:
+It reflects how identity infrastructure is actually built and maintained in production environments by:

 - starting with a structured on-premises foundation
 - encountering real limitations and solving them through automation and careful design